Electroweak right-handed neutrino portal dark matter: Type-I seesaw mechanism and generalizations

 \subsubsection{Case-SS: right-handed neutrino from Split Seesaw}

 The minimal seesaw~\cite{Guo:2003cc,Mei:2003gn,Guo:2006qa,Nath:2018hjx,Chianese:2018dsz,Chianese:2019epo,Xing:2020ald} contains only two heavy right-handed Majorana neutrinos and can already produce the observed neutrino masses and mixings, leaving the lightest neutrino exactly massless.
-It is possible, however, to add a third right-handed Majorana (denoted $\mathbb{N}_{1}$) with an arbitrary mass, from eV up to above the TeV scale, while coupling only very weakly to the SM through a Yukawa interaction $y_{1}^{\nu}\,\overline{\mathbb{N}_{1}}\,L H$, with $y_{1}^{\nu}$ much smaller than in the conventional seesaw.
-Although $\mathbb{N}_{1}$ couples only minimally to the SM, it endows the lightest neutrino with a nonzero mass.
-We refer to this as the \textbf{split seesaw} case (Case-SS).
+It is possible, however, to add a third right-handed Majorana (assumed to be the first-generation right-handed neutrino $\mathbb{N}_{1}$) with an arbitrary mass, from eV up to above the TeV scale, while coupling ultraweakly to the SM through a Yukawa interaction $y_{1}^{\nu}\,\overline{\mathbb{N}_{1}}\,L H$, with $y_{1}^{\nu}$ much smaller than in the conventional seesaw estimated by Eq.~\eqref{eq:SeesawY}.
+Although $\mathbb{N}_{1}$ couples ultraweakly to the SM, it endows the lightest neutrino with a nonzero mass.
+We refer to this as the \textbf{split seesaw} (Case-SS).
 The Lagrangian remains that of Eq.~(\ref{eq:RSL}), but with all $y_{i1}$ (the couplings of $\mathbb{N}_{1}$ to $L H$) taken to be small.
-For simplicity, we assume that only the lightest $\mathbb{N}_{1}$, the one minimally coupled to the SM, acts as the portal to the dark sector, while $\mathbb{N}_{2}$ and $\mathbb{N}_{3}$ do not couple to the dark sector.
+For simplicity, we assume that only the lightest $\mathbb{N}_{1}$, the one ultraweakly coupled to the SM, acts as the portal to the dark sector,\footnote{ In this scenario, $\mathbb{N}_{1}$ may itself constitute the dark matter if its couplings to the SM are sufficiently tiny, as explored in~\cite{Lucente:2021har,Datta:2021elq,Abada:2025gvc}.} while $\mathbb{N}_{2}, \mathbb{N}_{3}$ do not couple to the dark sector.

 This case is equivalent to what is often termed the minimal extended seesaw~\cite{Barry:2011wb,Zhang:2011vh,Jung:2022bgu}: one adds a sterile gauge-singlet Majorana field $\mathbb{S}^{T}=\bigl(-{\rm i}\sigma_{2}S^{*},\,S\bigr)$ with mass $m_{S}$.
 The motivation is to obtain a sterile neutrino $\mathbb{S}$ with essentially arbitrary mass (from eV up to above the TeV scale) in addition to the two or three heavy right-handed Majorana neutrinos of the ordinary seesaw, while keeping its couplings to the SM minimal.
-In the minimal extended seesaw, $\mathbb{S}$ does not couple directly to $LH$ (the Yukawa $\overline{\mathbb{S}}\,LH$ is set to zero), but it mixes with the seesaw states $\mathbb{N}_{i}$ through mass terms.
-Thus, in addition to Eq.~(\ref{eq:RSMF}), the Lagrangian contains
+In the minimal extended seesaw, $\mathbb{S}$ does not couple directly to $LH$ (the Yukawa $\overline{\mathbb{S}}\,LH$ is set to zero), but it mixes with the seesaw states $\mathbb{N}_i$ through mass terms.
+Thus, in addition to Eq.~(\ref{eq:RSL}), the Lagrangian contains

 where the original minimal extended seesaw often takes $m_{S}=0$, whereas here we allow $m_{S}\neq 0$.
 In the basis of two-component spinors

 the mass terms are expressed as

 giving rise to the seesaw mixing matrix